How you conduct yourself during your last few weeks directly affects your reputation.

 Make sure you also understand your role in announcing your resignation.
 Is your manager going to handle it or are you going to be involved in the process?
 Be sure you're both on the same page so you don't step on any toes on your way out the door.

-2. Work with your manager to create a plan for transitioning your current and new projects.
+2. Work with your manager to create a transition plan.

-Business.com community member Mark Friedman, Ph.D., sums it up nicely, recommending that you make "your transition smooth and do the least harm to your employer.
+Business.com community member Mark Friedman sums it up nicely, recommending that you make "your transition smooth and do the least harm to your employer.
 That would mean giving your employer as much notice as possible."

 3. Be flexible.